Does Nail Polish Expire and When?

 Texture and Consistency:

-Another key sign that your nail polish has expired is its consistency and texture.
+Another dead giveaway that your nail polish has expired is its consistency and texture.
 If your nail polish has separated, you will see a clear difference between the pigmented color and the rest of the polish formula.

 Usually, the pigments will have dropped towards the bottom of the polish bottle and a clearer liquid will be present towards the top.
 Try shaking the bottle slightly, or rolling it in your palms, to see if it will mix.
 If it doesn’t mix easily, then your nail polish has been compromised and has most likely expired.